pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1022 Infrastructure as a Code

+This concept is still not very clear to me in my morning reading of my book on microservices I studied it a little, but I didi not manage to clarify it I think I will have to investigate a little more on my own.

 ##### Day 1021 Headache and Code

 Well the tittle says all, try to make code with a big headache it's not good, but the job is the job, and the code